Lifeng-Liang/DbEntry/doc/en/GettingStarted/FirstApplication.md

 The following steps shows how to create a basic database application using DbEntry.Net:

 1\.
-Create a console application in Visual Studio 2010/2012/2013/2015.
+Create a console application in Visual Studio 2015/2017.

 2\.
-Create a console application.
+Create a console application with .Net 4.6.1 or higher.

 3\.
 In Nuget Package Manager Console, enter Install-Package DbEntry.Net.